Rule 1: Always Say Yes

 - Our new friends Fernando and Lucia let us stay in their extra bedroom and we even got to attend Lucia’s grandmother’s birthday party/asado.

-- Ann runs the best Burger place in Oslo; it is an Airstream trailer built in a basement.
+- Ann runs the best Burger place in Oslo; it is an Airstream trailer built into a basement.
 Burgers aren’t cheap, because they’re in Norway and they’re super excellent… but that day she treated us and even gave me a root beer.

 Rule 2: Take It Slow